bbeny123

 # type 'EOF' and press enter

-By default, all subdirs of
+By default, all subdirs of/tmp/mnt/

-(except the Entware partition) will be bind-mounted on chrooted Debian's /mnt/
+(except the Entware partition) will be bind-mounted on chrooted Debian's/mnt/

-(making them visible by Plex Media Server).
+(making them visible to Plex Media Server).

 Bash: